SiFli SDK RF Test Guide

 {

-/* the stack isn't up yet; calling now would go nowhere */
+/* The stack isn't up yet; calling now would go nowhere */

 respond_error("stack not ready");